Debit and credit cards have a lot in common. But you can tell them apart by some differences in how they work. Oh, and by the card colours, of course.

 What's the Difference between a Debit Card and a Credit Card?

-Last Article Update 30.05.2025
+Last Article Update 27.10.2025

-Debit cards are classically often used to withdraw money from ATMs or for everyday purchases, for example at the supermarket or at vending machines.
+Debit cards are often used to withdraw money from ATMs or for everyday purchases, for example at the supermarket or at vending machines.
 When paying with a debit card, the amount is immediately debited from your current account.

 Pay contactless

 Contactless payments are a convenient way to make purchases and are possible with both credit and debit cards.
-If you want to pay without physical card, you can activate Google Pay or Apple Pay, which are mobile payment solutions.
+If you want to pay without a physical card, you can activate Google Pay or Apple Pay, which are mobile payment solutions.
 You can add both your debit or credit card to your wallet and can then make contactless payments with your smartphone or smartwatch by holding your device towards the payment terminal.

-What you should bear in mind
+What to keep in mind

 The most significant difference

-So the main difference is that debit cards use the existing balance on the current account, while with credit cards you actually borrow money up to a certain credit limit without extra fees.
+The main difference is that debit cards use the existing balance on the current account, while with credit cards you actually borrow money up to a certain credit limit without extra fees.
 The decision on which type of card to use depends entirely on your individual financial needs and preferences.

 Author: Tamara Berger-Feichter